 Tamara’s husband Tim was in therapy for his addiction to pornography, and was even attending a support group 3x a week.
 Prior to this, she’d been his sole support network and had often enabled him, so she was genuinely glad he was getting help.
 But Tamara still felt compelled to ask her husband several times a week, and sometimes, several times a day, about whether he was using pornography.
 If, in her sole discretion, the answers gave her an “uneasy feeling” in her stomach, she believed it was within her providence to comb through Tim’s emails, his internet browsing and search history, and even, to accuse him over and over in the hopes that he would confess.
 A few well meaning friends and church members even said this was a good idea, and called it “accountability”.
 But more and more, Tamara began to question why she had a sense of violating her own integrity, and whether her behavior was intrusive and ultimately counterproductive.
 Perhaps most frightening, she began to wonder whether she wasn’t somewhat “addicted” to a cycle of fear, suspicion, investigation, and interrogation.

-Co-dependence was the term originally coined to define the behavior of individuals who lived with someone suffering from substance dependence (i.e., addiction).
-Now, it is widely recognized that this type of behavior can emerge in many other scenarios as well.
+Co-dependence was the term originally coined to define the behavior of individuals who lived with someone suffering from alcohol addiction — the person struggling with addiction was “alcohol dependent” and the other person (typically a partner, parent, or child) was “co-dependent.”
+Now, it is widely recognized that this dynamic can emerge in many other scenarios as well, and the term co-dependent has enlarged its definition to include them.

 Why Co-Dependence is so tricky.